Industry Funding / UW-Industrial TechTransfer

 Engage in Technical Discussions

 Usually this would include:

 - Conversations to find an area of mutual interest.
-If a nondisclosure agreement is required a form is available at the UW Center for Commercialization website.
+If a nondisclosure agreement is required a form is available at the UW CoMotion website (previously Center for Commercialization or C4C).

 - Exchanges of an informal proposal, a "White Paper" or "Concept

 Paper," defining what the Research Group might be able to do.
 The

 specific work plan is variously called the "Scope of Work", or "Statement

 What will define the real contractual relationship is the final proposal in conjunction with negotiated terms and conditions.
 To help set expectations properly and to discover where expectations differ, you also should provide the industry partner a copy of the Universitys standard industry research agreement with the concept paper.
 Print out OSP's Guide to Research Agreements with Industrial Sponsors or download a PDF version.
 If the proposal is to be a subcontract in a companys SBIR or STTR proposal to the federal Government, an example of the necessary Letter of Intent, along with the model research agreement, is available at the UW CoMotion website.

 - Estimates of the research costs.
 Research budgets need to be approved